 Armoires, with their multi-configured storage solutions, were designed initially as cabinets to store weapons.
 By the 17th century, nobles decided to use them to hold their royal clothing instead of keeping clothing in a stuffy chest.

-The armoires today are known for storing anything from jewelry, craft supplies, linens, sheets, towels, clothing, and accessories.
+Today, armoires are known for storing anything from jewelry and craft supplies to linens, sheets, towels, clothing, and accessories.
 Tall and stately, these cabinets make a statement in any room and are commonly free-standing.

-Standard armoires have a rod for hanging clothing, pull-out drawers, shelves and two doors that open out.
-Doors can also be made to slide and often have mirrors on the outside for dressing.
+Standard armoires have a rod for hanging clothing, pull-out drawers, shelves, and two doors that open out.
+Doors can also be made to slide, and mirrors can often be placed on the outside for dressing.

 They can be custom-designed types of furniture pieces, or their interior can be rearranged according to where someone needs the most space.
 Usually, vintage armoires are restored and repurposed, finding their way into many types of rooms in a home.